AISViz/AISdb/docs/source/receiver.rst

  #.
 Connect the receiver to the raspberry pi using the USB cable.
 Login to the pi and update the system ``sudo apt-get update``
  #.
 Install the rust toolchain on the raspberry pi ``curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh``
  #.
 Log out and log back in to add rust and cargo to the system path
  #.
-Install the network client and dispatcher from crates.io ``cargo install mproxy-client mproxy-forward``
+Install the network client and dispatcher from crates.io ``cargo install mproxy-client``
      * To install from source, use the local path instead e.g. ``cargo install --path ./dispatcher/client``
  #.
 Install new systemd services to run the AIS receiver and dispatcher, replacing ``User=ais`` and ``/home/ais`` with the name selected in step 1.